rails-lts/security-scanner-configs/README.md

-# Rails LTS Patches & Configurations
+# Sample configurations for third-party tooling with Rails LTS

 This repository contains sample configurations for third-party tracking tools used with [Rails LTS](https://railslts.com).